-Let’s kick off with some generics stats around email marketing.
+Let’s kick off with some generic stats around email marketing.
 How many emails are delivered per day, and how do shoppers interact with them?
 Can promotional emails affect consumer behavior, and why?
 Read on to find out more:

 - In 2020, there were four billion global email users, and by 2025, this number can grow up to 4.6 billion. – Statista

 - 306.4 billion is the approximate number of emails that were sent and delivered in 2020.
 This figure is estimated to reach 376.4 by 2025. – Statista